 First-Year Placement Transfer

 Students who have completed general, non-architecture courses at other two- or four-year colleges will be placed in the first year of the Bachelor of Architecture (B.Arch) program.
 These include students who have completed associate degrees (AA or AS) in disciplines other than architecture.

 Advanced Placement Transfer

-Advanced placement for transfer students from other architecture programs into SCI-Arc's B.Arch program is not guaranteed, but is determined on a case-by-case basis on review of the applicant’s portfolio of architectural and creative work, the number of architectural design studios completed, and academic standing.
+Advanced placement for transfer students from other architecture programs into SCI-Arc's B.Arch program is not guaranteed, but is determined on a case-by-case basis on a review of the applicant’s portfolio of architectural and creative work, the number of architectural design studios completed, and academic standing.
 Students who begin their studies in the B.Arch program with advanced placement (1B studio placement or higher) may be required to complete additional prerequisite seminars at SCI-Arc before advancing to the next studio level.

 Transferring General Education Credits

 SCI-Arc is known for its innovative and cutting-edge approach to education.
 As such, it is uncommon to find direct alignment of our design studios with those at other colleges.

 The SCI-Arc undergraduate curriculum contains 45 units of general education.
 We encourage prospective students to review the curriculum and read the general education (GS) course descriptions.
 All transfer courses are subject to review and approval.
 To review a course for transfer credit we require a B or better grade in the course, a course syllabus, and samples of coursework.